Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

 The Wamego, Kansas Tulip Festival takes place on the 3rd Saturday of April each year.
 The festival includes 150 vendors, train rides, entertainment in the bandstand, and a petting zoo.

 - Woodland Tulip Festival - Hosted by Holland American Bulb Farms in the Lewis River Valley, Washingto

-The 2013 festival will be April 13-14 & 20-21 and features a 5K run, blooming tulip fields, a show garden, dutch eatery, and a farmers market.
+The festival is held over two weekends in April and features a 5K run, blooming tulip fields, a show garden, dutch eatery, and a farmers market.

 - Tulip Festival - Albany, New York

-In 2013, the 65th annual tulip festival will occur on May 11 & 12.
+This annual tulip festival occurs in May.
 The festival includes the Tulip Queen Coronation, scrubbing state street, crafts, vendors, children activities, and multiple music stages.